sjbennett123/polarlarp/content/rules/rulebook/_index.md

 *With eldrich force I banish you.*

 ```
-Celestial: Yes   ,Scroll: No
+Celestial: Yes
+Scroll: No
-Earth: Yes       ,Potion: No
+Earth: Yes
+Potion: No
 Manifold: No
 Duration: Instant
 ```